huma-engineering/huma-docs/data-collection/modules/physiological/bmi.md

 title: BMI
 ---

-BMI is a measure of whether a Patient is a healthy weight for their height.
-Huma provides the functionailty to track BMI for themselves and provide to their Clinicians in order to determine any advice needed.
+Body Mass Index (BMI) is a measure of whether a patient is a healthy weight for their height.
+BMI can be an important indicator of risk factors of certain health conditions and can be an important vital to keep track of for some patients.

 ## How it works

-In the sign up process, Patients are asked for their height and with that when they report their weight the BMI can be calculated.
+Patients report their height and weight as part of the onboarding process.
+Huma then calculates their BMI from this data.

-### Patients

-In the Huma App, Patients can select the Weight & BMI module and by pressing the “Add” button can enter a value as kilograms (or configured unit), with the time and date automatically added as now, but editable.
+In the BMI module, patients can report weight changes and see how this affects their BMI score.
+The time and date is added automatically at the moment they make the entry (although this can be edited if needed).
+They can set reminders from within the module to help them stay on track and make sure they don't miss a reading.

 ![Reporting Weight for BMI in the Huma App](./assets/bmi.png)

-From within the module, Patients can view their progress in a graph, changing to view BMI by pressing the “BMI” button, and press “Show all data” to view previous results in a table.
-Patients can also set a daily, weekly, or monthly reminder to help keep on track.

-### Clinicians

-In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the BMI & Weight column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.
+Patients can view their BMI evolution presented in a graph.
+In the Clinician Portal, care teams will be able to easily see the latest BMI entries from their patients and any concerning values will be flagged.

 ![Viewing BMI in the Clinician Portal](./assets/cp-patient-list-bmi.png)

-Clicking on the Patient row takes the Clinician to the Patient Summary where all vitals can be viewed, by selecting the Weight & BMI module all historic data can be displayed as a graph or a table of results.
+The Patient Summary displays a more detailed view of the patient's BMI data in graph or table form.

 ![Viewing BMI module details in the Clinician Portal](./assets/cp-module-details-bmi.png)